 Hill Tribes of Northern Thailand

-There are loads of different tribes in Northern Thailand and each one has their language and fashion.
+There are loads of different tribes in Northern Thailand and each one has its own language and fashion.
 In the past, all the tribes were proper into drugs.
 Opium to be exact.
 Some grew for profit.
 Others just for persy.
 There's not much about these days though because they deal coffee instead.
 Seems a bit strange that though because in most places you can buy it in the shops.

 Anyway, the Akha tribe are one of the most colourful.
 Women get wasted on pipes then get dressed up in multi-coloured hats with loads of beads on.
 Sometimes they stage festivals to fleece tourists, where they get dressed up in heavy silver breastplates, bracelets and earrings as well as headdresses with dangling coins and silver balls.

 Lisu tribe women wear colourful costumes and silver breastplates too.
 Meanwhile, their blokes grow opium but only to sell it.
 But the Lahu tribe, grow it only for smoking.
 They don't even sell it, just get proper shitfaced.